Muppala-Jasvanth-Varma/Image-Cortex/README.md

 Pillow

 And install with:

 pip install -r requirements.txt

-📷 Usage
+**📷 Usage

  1. Add Your Image

    Replace or rename your image as input.jpg, or modify the image path in the script:

    image_path = r"W:\Computer vision\proj\input.jpg"  # Change as needed

 2. Set Your Query
    Set the object you want to search for in the image:

    query = "cat"  # Change to any COCO object like "dog", "car", etc.

 3. Run the Script

    python image_cortex.py
    🧪 Sample Output
-✅ Console Output:

    Matched Objects:
 - cat (confidence: 0.89)
 - cat (confidence: 0.76)

-🖼️ Image Output:
+**🖼️ Image Output:

      Bounding boxes are drawn for all detected objects.
 Query-matched objects are highlighted more distinctly.

-🎯 COCO Labels (Examples)
+**🎯 COCO Labels (Examples):

     Some of the 91 COCO labels you can query include:

     person, car, bicycle, dog, cat, chair, laptop, bottle, cup, book, etc.

     See the full list in the COCO_LABELS array inside the script.

-🔮 Future Improvements
+** 🔮 Future Improvements

      Real-time webcam support.

      Save results as JSON/CSV.

      Save annotated image output.

      Add GUI using Gradio or Streamlit.

      Use advanced models like YOLOv8 or DETR.

- 🤝 Contributing
+** 🤝 Contributing
      Contributions are welcome!
 Feel free to fork this repo, create a new branch, and submit a pull request with improvements or new features.

-👨‍💻 Author
+**👨‍💻 Author
      Jasvanth Varma Muppala
      Engineer | ML Enthusiast.